ManuWritesCode/KeepReposUp2Date-C/README.md

 ### On MacOS

-For MacOS, a launchd agent is created :
+For MacOS, a launchd agent can be created :

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>